NouranHaitham/IoT_AttendenceSystem/README.md

 ## Description:

 This project handles the attendance process for the company Creative (made up) .
-The Wi-Fi module contained within the RFID scanner is responsible for reading RFID cards and uploading the data to the google sheet,you can also view the attendance information online at any time.
+The Wi-Fi module contained within the RFID scanner is responsible for reading RFID cards and uploading the data to google sheet,you can also view the attendance information online at any time.

 ### An outline of the project: